stackhpc/stackhpc-kayobe-config/doc/source/configuration/kayobe-automation.rst

     Ideally an Infra VM could be used here or failing that the control host.
     Wherever it is deployed the host will need access to the :code:`admin_network`, :code:`public_network` and the :code:`pulp registry` on the seed.

-2. Edit the environments :code:`inventory/groups` to add the predefined :code:`github-runners` group to :code:`infra-vms`
+2. Edit the environment's :code:`inventory/groups` to add the predefined :code:`github-runners` group to :code:`infra-vms`

 .. code-block:: ini

     [infra-vms:children]
     github-runners

-3. Edit the environments :code:`inventory/hosts` to define the host(s) that will host the runners.
+3. Edit the environment's :code:`inventory/hosts` to define the host(s) that will host the runners.

 .. code-block:: ini